 • Leading Lawyers®, Emerging Lawyers

 As an experienced trial attorney and member of the Trial Bar for the Northern District of Illinois, Bilal has first-chaired trials and arbitrations across the U.S. and served as lead counsel in bet-the-company disputes.
 He helps clients efficiently navigate complex issues and delivers legal strategies that align with the client’s business objectives.
-Bilal brings a focus on outcomes — whether that means resolving disputes before litigation or taking them all the way through trial.
-What sets him apart is his ability to understand both the legal and human dynamics involved in high-pressure commercial disputes.
-Bilal serves as a steadying force in times of turbulence, helping to manage risk and protect the business relationships that matter most.
+What sets him apart is his ability to understand both the legal and human dynamics involved in high-pressure commercial disputes, which allows him to serve as a steadying force in uncertain times.
+Bilal brings a focus on outcomes, whether that means resolving disputes before litigation or taking them all the way through trial.

 Bilal serves as a professional development partner for the firm’s Business Litigation Practice Group and co-chairs the firm’s AAPI Affinity Group.